vrima1221/fe_oct22_react-practice/README.md

     - Show only photos of selected categories;
     - `All` button should clear the selection;
     - Remove `is-outlined` class from the `All` button if no categories are selected.
+1. (*) Implement photo reordering.
+    - add the last column with &darr; and &uarr; buttons
+    - with moveUp button, move the item of the list to the one up position (if it's the first element - do nothing)
+    - with moveDown button, move the item of the list to the one bottom position (if it's the last element - do nothing)

 ## Your DEMO LINK